mthorrell/gbnet/paper/paper.md

 As seen in this example, once an instance of `XGBModule` has been defined, it can be combined with any other model logic supported by PyTorch.
 This straightforward example demonstrates GBNet’s ease-of-use in defining complex models.

+As of this writing, there do not appear to be any alternatives that directly integrate XGBoost and LightGBM with an easy-to-use auto-differentiation framework like PyTorch.
+There are related projects that attempt to combine aspects of trees and neural networks, such as Deep Neural Decision Forests (DNDF), DeepGBM, or NODE; however, these typically involve complex neural network structures or stacking methods.
+GBNet provides a simpler, direct integration.
+GBNet bridges the simplicity and performance of gradient boosting with the flexibility of neural network modeling.

 ## Research Applications

 Several research areas stand to benefit from GBNet.
 GBNet itself contains a forecasting application (`gbnet.models.forecasting`) that has improved performance over Meta's Prophet algorithm on a set of benchmarks seen in the notebook linked [here](https://github.com/mthorrell/gbnet/blob/main/examples/simple_forecast_example.ipynb).
 The package also provides an ordinal regression implementation (`gbnet.models.ordinal_regression`) featuring the ordinal loss which itself is complex, has fittable parameters and is not included in either XGBoost or LightGBM.
 A notebook [here](https://github.com/mthorrell/gbnet/blob/main/examples/ordinal_regression_comparison.ipynb) demonstrates the ordinal regression application.